billieeyelashh/EZSWAP/README.md

 # EZSWAP
-Easy to use Cross-Chain-DEX
+Aims to be an easy to use cross-chain DEX

 ## How to dev

     yarn
     yarn dev

-## OR with netlify cli
+## or with netlify-cli
     yarn
     ntl dev